Fla. Attorney General not budging on settlement

 TALLAHASSEE, Fla.
 (AP) — Florida Attorney General Pam Bondi is refusing to back down in her feud with the GOP-controlled Legislature when it comes to $300 million intended to help homeowners.

-Bondi this week filed her 2013 budget request with state legislators.
-She did not ask for spending approval over the state's share of a national $25 billion settlement with five of the nation's largest mortgage lenders.
+But she did not ask legislators to give her spending approval of the state's share of a national $25 billion settlement with five of the nation's largest mortgage lenders.

 The move means that the fate of the money remains in limbo with no clear sign of when the state will begin spending it.

 Florida's share of the landmark settlement is separate from an estimated $8 billion that is expected to go to help homeowners and borrowers in the state.
 The settlement was finalized in early April.
 But since that time, Bondi has not announced any plans on how the state's share of the money would be spent.

 Bondi has asserted that her office can spend the money without legislative approval.
 Legislative leaders, however, continue to insist that the Legislature has the power to make spending decisions.

 Bondi has sidestepped many questions so far about the impasse.
 Instead she has insisted that she just wants the money to go to help those impacted by the foreclosure crisis.

 "Hopefully we will able to have a resolution soon because homeowners need that relief," she said earlier this month.
 "I'm working I'm hard as I can.
 This money needs to go to homeowners.
 That's where it was meant to go and that's where it should go."

 Rep. Denise Grimsley, R-Lake Wales and top budget writer in the House, said in a statement that she was "hopeful an agreement" will be reached soon.

 "We believe the Legislature has a role to play and we expect to have more details as soon as an agreement is reached," said Grimsley.